Worth-NL/notifications-local/README.md

     ```

     Manually make sure that each of those repositories are on the `main` branch and on the latest commit.

+2a) Make sure you run `npm install` in the root of notifications-admin, so it can install its dependencies before it builds the docker image.

 3) Each of the services needs to have some environment variables defined.
 We have template .env files in the root of the repository a helper script automates generating real .env into the `./private` directory files from those templates, prompting for input as required.
 These should obviously never be committed and is excluded in `.gitignore`.